mod-audio/mod-utilities/README.md

 Some utilities lv2 plugins developed by mod team

-Here you've got some Butterwoth filters, some cross overs based on these filters, a simple gain plugin without zipper noise and a switch box plugin.
+Here you've got some Butterwoth filters, some crossovers based on these filters, a simple gain plugin without zipper noise and a switch box plugin.